gautamvpn/MyTimerApp/README.md

 ### 5: Bulk Actions
 Add Start, Pause, and Reset buttons at the category level to control all timers within that category simultaneously.

+### 6: User Feedback
+Show a modal with a congratulatory message and the timer's name when a timer completes.